Phishing: Browsers alerting users to fraudulent websites

 Another popular approach to fighting phishing is to maintain a list of known phishing sites and to check websites against the list.
 One such service is the Safe Browsing service.
 Web browsers such as Google Chrome, Internet Explorer 7, Mozilla Firefox 2.0, Safari 3.2, and Opera all contain this type of anti-phishing measure.
 Firefox 2 used Google anti-phishing software.
 Opera 9.1 uses live blacklists from Phishtank, cyscon and GeoTrust, as well as live whitelists from GeoTrust.
 Some implementations of this approach send the visited URLs to a central service to be checked, which has raised concerns about privacy.
 According to a report by Mozilla in late 2006, Firefox 2 was found to be more effective than Internet Explorer 7 at detecting fraudulent sites in a study by an independent software testing company.

-An approach introduced in mid-2006 involves switching to a special DNS service that filters out known phishing domains: this will work with any browser, and is similar in principle to using a hosts file to block web adverts.
+An approach introduced in mid-2006 involves switching to a special DNS service that filters out known phishing domains.

 To mitigate the problem of phishing sites impersonating a victim site by embedding its images (such as logos), several site owners have altered the images to send a message to the visitor that a site may be fraudulent.
 The image may be moved to a new filename and the original permanently replaced, or a server can detect that the image was not requested as part of normal browsing, and instead send a warning image.